vis277/truthyFalsyCheck/README.md

  * step 2.2 else falsy;
  */
-Note: Tricky Part of the problem is  if user inputs "NaN" then while checking it will be  Nan===Nan which gives gives false.
+Note: Tricky Part of the problem is  if user inputs "NaN" then while checking it will be  Nan===Nan which gives false.